tekore/Vsphere/README.md

 4. Keep in-line with IAC methodologies.

 ## Prerequisites
-- Two OVF templates hosted on an accessible web server (Vyos and a Linux distribution).
+- OVA templates hosted on an accessible web server.
+[See..](https://github.com/tekore/Python/blob/main/Auto-downloads.py)
 - A ESXI host with a passthrough enabled network card.
 - A VCenter installation.
 [See..](https://github.com/tekore/Hypervisor-Automation)
-- The Linux OVF templates have 'cloud-init' and 'vmware-tools' installed.

 ## Install
 This project uses [Terraform](https://www.terraform.io/).
 You'll need to install Terraform to run this code, once Terraform is installed: